AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/configuration.md

 >[!TAB Without a singular person identifier namespace]

 Without a unique namespace to represent your person identifiers, you may end up with a graph that links to disparate person identifiers to the same ECID.
 In this example, both B2BCRM and B2CCRM are linked to the same ECID at the same time.
+This graph suggests that Tom, using his B2C login account, shared a device with Summer, using her B2B login account.
+However, the system will recognize that this is one profile (graph collapse).

 ![A graph scenario where two person identifiers are linked to the same ECID.](../images/graph-examples/multi_namespaces.png)